-A Nest Thermostat is a great investment for keeping your home comfortable, regardless of the season or weather.
-With a range of features and programs designed for maximum efficiency, convenience and comfort, a Nest Thermostat is an excellent choice to help you manage your energy use — saving you money in the process.
+A Nest Thermostat is a great investment for keeping your home comfortable, no matter what the season or weather.
+With a range of features and programs designed for maximum efficiency, convenience and comfort, a Nest Thermostat is an easy way to manage your energy use — keeping costs down in the process.

-That’s why more homeowners are considering adding devices like a Nest to their HVAC system.
-If you want to put in a Nest for your own home, get in touch with an expert for smart thermostat installation in Rockford.
+That’s why more homeowners are considering adding devices like a Nest into their home.
+To add one to your home, get in touch with an expert for smart thermostat installation in Rockford.

-- Reset: Conversely, resetting eliminates most if not all of your preferred settings.
-For the most part, homeowners will perform a reset as they're moving into a new house and bringing the thermostat with them, or if they just want to erase their personal information from the Nest before leaving it for the next homeowner.
+- Reset: A more drastic function, a reset should restore your Nest to its original settings from the manufacturer.
+For the most part, homeowners will perform a reset as they're moving into a new house and bringing the thermostat with them, or if they're moving out and prefer to erase all personal info from the Nest before leaving it for the next homeowner.

-To initiate a reset, it doesn't hurt to write down current temperature settings so you have them if they get erased.
-Next, go to Settings -> Equipment and write down the details about your system wires, heating type and safety temperature settings.
+To reset, it doesn't hurt to write down current temperature settings so reapplying them is faster.
+Next, find Settings -> Equipment and write down the details about your system wires, heating type and safety temperature settings.

-- Restart: Turns your Nest off before rebooting it with your settings.
-You can also press the outside of the Nest and hold it there until it turns black, and then pull your hand away.
+- Restart: Deactivates your Nest before rebooting it with your settings.
+You can also press the outside of the Nest and hold it down for a few seconds until it goes black, at which point you can remove your hand.

-- Schedule: This reset clears your entire temperature schedule—including for your hot water, if you have that programmed into your Nest.
-By choosing this kind of reset, you’ll have to input a new schedule or wait until the Nest learns your schedule.
+- Schedule: This reset setting clears any info about your temperature schedule—including for your hot water, if you have that programmed into your Nest.
+With this option, you’ll have to input a new schedule or wait until the Nest learns your schedule.

 2. How to Connect Nest Thermostat to Wi-Fi